interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

 nonce = random_bytes(16)

 // If you want to send data unencrypted, you can skip this encryption step and
-// set the public 'Encryption' header to 'none' instead of 'aes-256-ctr'.
+// set the public 'Encryption' header to 'none' instead of 'aes-256-gcm'.
 The
 // receiver side must always check the public 'Encryption' header to check
 // whether or not encryption is enabled.
 This pseudocode only describes the
 // case where encryption is turned on, for simplicity.
-// The nonce is used as the IV (initialization vector) of AES-256-CTR.
+// The nonce is used as the IV (initialization vector) of AES-256-GCM.
+// The auth tag of GCM will be attached to the 'encryption' header.

 payment_encryption_key = hmac_sha_256(shared_secret, 'ilp_psk_encryption')
-encrypted_data = aes_256_ctr({
+encrypted_data, auth_tag = aes_256_gcm({
   key: payment_encryption_key,
   iv: nonce,
   data: private_headers